LorenFrankLab/spyglass/tests/README.md

 - Data and database.

-    - `--no-server`: Default False, launch Docker container from python.
+    - `--no-docker`: Default False, launch Docker container from python.
 When True, no server is started and tests attempt to connect to existing container.
+For github actions, `--no-docker` is set to configure the container class as null.
     - `--no-teardown`: Default False.
 When True, docker database tables are preserved on exit.
 Set to false to inspect output items after testing.
     - `--my-datadir ./rel-path/`: Default `./tests/test_data/`.
 Where to store